Berlinale Shorts Regulations

-Eligible for the Berlinale Shorts competition are fiction, documentary, animation, hybrid and experimental films, which fulfil the following criteria:
+Eligible for the Berlinale Shorts competition are fiction, documentary, animation, experimental and hybrid films, which

-- have not participated at any international film festival.
+- have neither participated in any international film festival nor been presented in the context of an international exhibition or similar.
 A presentation in the country of origin will be tolerated.
-A prior presentation at an online festival is permitted as long as the streamings were only accessible in the country of origin (geoblocking).
+A presentation at an online festival is permitted if the streamings were only accessible in the country of origin (geoblocking).

-- have not been broadcast nor presented on the Internet/VOD.
+- have neither been presented on television nor on the internet/VOD.

 - World premieres are preferred (general information on premiere status).